 • Themed bridal shower invitations can be found to coordinate with most party ideas.
 There are numerous designs, and they are relatively inexpensive.
 You will often find a whole line of items to match, simplifying the rest of your party plans.

-• Unique Bridal Shower invitations are available at Wedding Paper Divas.
+• Unique Bridal Shower invitations are available at Basic Invite.
 They carry a variety of high quality designs.
 Choose one that reflects your party plans.
 You will be given the choice to customize your design with personalized text.
-Matching "Thank You" notes are also available.• Send a message in a bottle
+"Thank You" notes are also available.

 to announce your event.
 Imagine your guests faces when they open the mailbox to find this type of invite.
 It will definitely be a conversation piece up until the day of the party, and remembered long afterwards.
 These are available in both glass and plastic in several choices.
 They can be sent through the mail.